Taking Care of the Koi Pond

-And finally, Bianchi says it is important feed the fish high quality food all season because they will be going four or five months without eating during their winter dormancy.
+And finally, Bianchi says it is important to feed the fish high-quality food all season because they will be going four or five months without eating during their winter dormancy.
 He recommends a product called Dainichi.
 What sets this food apart from other types on the market is that it contains potent vitamins.

 Preparing your pond fish for winter